mateusz-kiszczak/CS50-Web-Wiki/README.md

 ## Project to do

-Visit the following link to read the instructions for solving the problem:
+Visit the following link to read the project instructions:

 [Link to the Project 1 - Wiki](https://cs50.harvard.edu/web/projects/1/wiki)